Juntos por el Cambio: Economic policies

 Mauricio Macri received a country with huge economic problems, and sought to reverse things.
 Quickly, moved from a fixed exchange-rate system to a floating one, removed taxes on exports and reduced subsidies on energy, to reduce the fiscal deficit.

-Macri avoided to use a shock therapy and introduced the changes in a gradual way.
+Macri avoided the use of shock therapy and introduced the changes in a gradual way.

 In April 2016, he negotiated with the vulture fund and ended the default to return to the international capital markets.

 Until January 2018, the gradualist system was working well, although at a slower pace than needed.

 Since May 2018, as part of an agreement with the International Monetary Fund, the government accelerated the austerity plans, aiming to completely remove the fiscal deficit.

 Social policies

 Domestically, he pursued moderate socially liberal policies, liberalized the energy sector, and combatted public corruption.

 Macri named two Supreme Court justices.

 President Mauricio Macri encouraged the discussion of an abortion law during the 2018 opening of regular sessions of the National Congress of Argentina.
 The bill, called "Voluntary termination of pregnancy", divided the coalition, that had no official position and the legislators voted according their beliefs.

 Mauricio Macri, Maria Eugenia Vidal, Horacio Rodríguez Larreta, Elisa Carrió, and ministers Marcos Peña, Rogelio Frigerio, Esteban Bullrich, etc., are anti-abortion; Martin Lousteau, Mario Negri, Luis Petcoff Naidenoff and ministers Sergio Rubinstein, Patricia Bullrich, Sergio Bergman, Juan José Aranguren, etc.; are pro-abortion.

 In this coalition of 108 members, the rejection of the project was imposed, with 65 negative votes compared to 42 positive.

 Within the ruling alliance, the PRO prevailed with the negative vote (37) - it should be remembered that President Mauricio Macri had expressed himself "in favor of life" - while 17 voted for the positive.
 In radicalism, 24 supported the initiative, 16 rejected it.
 In the Civic Coalition, of its 10 members, only Juan Manuel López voted in favor.

 When the bill was brought up again in late 2020, the coalition split, with 69 voting against and 42 in favour.
 In the PRO 40 members voted against while only 11 voted in favour, while in the Civic Coalition 4 supported the bill and 9 voted against.
 In contrast the radicals saw a greater endorsement of the bill, having 27 of its members in support and only 18 against.

-In the senate the coalition was divided more evenly, with 11 members voting in favour and 14 against.
+In the senate, the coalition was divided more evenly, with 11 members voting in favour and 14 against.
 It also resulted in an inversion of party support, with a majority of PRO voting favourably (5 yes and 3 no), while the radicals voted 9 against and 5 in favour.
 Other minor parties in JxC on both chambers also voted in different positions.

 Foreign policy

-Cambiemos opposes strongly the regime of Nicolás Maduro in Venezuela for human rights abuses and calls for a restoration of democracy in the country.
+Cambiemos strongly opposes the regime of Nicolás Maduro in Venezuela for human rights abuses and calls for a restoration of democracy in the country.
 It recognized Juan Guaidó, who was elected President of Venezuela by the National Assembly during the Venezuelan presidential crisis of 2019.